spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Helm Charts

 Heml Charts are Kubernetes YAML maniests that describe a related set of Kubernetes resources into a single package.
-Just like Spectro Cloud's native Packs, Spectro Cloud provides support orchestration of helm charts hosted in any public or provate helm chart registry on to Kubernetes clusters.
+Just like Spectro Cloud's native Packs, Spectro Cloud supports crchestrates helm charts hosted in any public or private helm chart registry on to Kubernetes clusters.

 # Chart Repositories

 Public or private web servers that host Helm Charts.
-A few populate chart registries such as Bitnami, are mapped into Spectro Cloud by default.
-Users may add other public of private chart repositories as an administration setting to leverage charts from those repositories.
+A few popular chart registries such as Bitnami, are mapped into Spectro Cloud by default.
+Users may add additional public of private chart repositories as an administration setting to leverage charts from those repositories.

 # Attach Manifests

-For integrations and add-ones orchestrated via Spectro Cloud Packs or Charts, at times it is required to provison additional kubernetes resources to complete th installation.
-Resoruces like additional secrets, or CRDs maybe required to be customized and installed for the integration or add-on to function correctly.
+For integrations and add-ones orchestrated via Spectro Cloud Packs or Charts, at times it is required to provison additional kubernetes resources to complete the installation.
+Resoruces like additional secrets, or CRDs may need to be installed for the integration or add-on to function correctly.
 Attach Manifests are additional raw manifests attached to a cluster profile layer built using a Spectro Cloud Pack or a Chart.
 Multple attach manifests can be added to a layer in a cluster profile.

 # Pack Manifests

 Layers in a cluster profile are typically built using a Spectro Pack or a Chart.
-There maybe be certain scenarious where a additional kubernetes resources need to be provisioned, that are not part of any Spectro pack or a chart.
+There maybe be certain scenarious where additional kubernetes resources need to be provisioned, that are not part of any Spectro pack or a chart.
 Pack manifests provide a pass through mecahnism to allow provisioning through raw manifests.
 Pack Manifest layers can added to a cluster profile stack built using Spectro Packs and Charts.

 # Presets